joshjeong/ledger/README.md

 ledger_app
 ===========

-An app that will motivate me to ledger my body and my coding ability.
-Rails backend
+An app that will help me keep track of my purchases and budget my money wisely.